Transformative Examples of Smart Goals for Students with Autism

 Benefits of SMART Goals

 In the journey of educating students with autism, setting SMART goals is crucial.
-SMART stands for specific, measurable, attainable, realistic/relevant, and timely.
+SMART stands for specific, measurable, achievable, realistic/relevant, and timely.
 SMART goals provide a framework for creating goals that are effective and meaningful for students with autism.
 These goals are:

 By following the SMART framework, goals become more focused and achievable.
 This allows educators, therapists, and parents to work together to provide targeted interventions and support to help students with autism reach their full potential [2].